 The SRWBT was established and organized on June 27, 2008, pursuant to the Revised Statutes of Missouri (2000) as amended ("RSMo") 103.003 through 103.178 to provide health and welfare benefits for the exclusive benefit of current and future retired employees of the state and their dependents who meet eligibility requirements except for those retired members covered by other OPEB plans of the state.
 MCHCP's three medical plans offer the same, basic coverage such as preventative care, freedom to choose care from a nationwide network of primary care providers, specialists, pharmacies and hospitals, usually at a lower negotiated group discount and the same covered benefits for both medical and pharmacy.
-Benefits are the same in all three plans, other aspects differ such as premium, deductible and out of pocket costs.
+Benefits are the same in all three plans, while other aspects differ such as premium, deductible and out-of-pocket costs.
 Retiree benefits are the same as for active employees.
-As of January 1, 2017, membership information consisted of the following:
+At the participant census date of July 1, 2017, membership information for the entire SRWBT consisted of the following:

-Active employees - 41,836 Participants and Spouses in Payment Status - 20,060 Participants with a deferred benefit - 73 Disabled participants - 99 Note: Membership information for Drinking Water SRF program employees is not available.
+Active employees - 41,006 Participants and Spouses in payment status - 20,248 Participants with a deferred benefit - 89 Disabled participants - 100 Note: Membership information for Drinking Water SRF program employees alone is not available.